 Why ask for 100% plant-based food?

-The campaign locates animal farming at the heart of the climate crisis and aims to make this association as natural and as publicly accepted as the impact of fossil fuels on the climate.
-We are not demanding a ban on animal products from campus, but rather that our universities divest from these industries at their outlets just as they have fossil fuels.
+The campaign aims to reframe the mainstream environmental debate so that a fully plant-based food system can be celebrated as a key solution to the climate and nature emergencies.
+We are not demanding a ban on animal products from campuses, but rather that our universities divest from these industries at their outlets just as they have fossil fuels.
 We are advocating for our academic institutions to act in alignment with the best interests of future generations now.